noyonalways/rentgo-api/README.md

 ## Overview:

-The Car Rental Reservation System is a powerful booking system designed for cars rental purposes.
+The **RentGo** Car Rental Reservation System is a powerful booking system designed for cars rental purposes.
 User Authentication, car management and booking functionalities.
 The system contains roles (admin and user) with role-related access controls which allows for an orderly chain of operations, at the same time being fail-safe.

 ## Features:

 ### Authentication

-- Sign Up `/api/auth/signup` - **POST**: Allows new users to register by providing necessary details like name, email, password, phone number, and address.
+- Sign Up `/api/v1/auth/signup` - **POST**: Allows new users to register by providing necessary details like name, email, password, phone number, and address.
-- Sign In `/api/auth/signin` - **POST**: Allows registered users to log in using their email and password.
+- Sign In `/api/v1/v1/auth/signin` - **POST**: Allows registered users to log in using their email and password.
 Upon successful authentication, a JWT token is issued for subsequent requests and send as response.
+- Get Me `/api/v1/me` - **GET**: Get logged in user details
+- Update User Profile `/api/v1/update-profile` - **PATCH**: Update logged in user profile
+- Generate a new access token from refresh token `/api/v1/refresh-token` - **POST**: Generate a new access token from refresh token via cookies

+## User Management

+- Get all users `/api/v1/users` - **GET**: Get all users (admin only)
+- Block and Unblock a user `/api/v1/users/:userId/change-status` - **PATCH**: Update the user status (admin only)
+- Make User to Admin `/api/v1/users/:userId/make-admin` - **PATCH**: Make a normal user to Admin (admin only)

 ### Car Management

-- Create a Car `/api/cars` - **POST**: Enables administrators to add new car.
+- Create a Car `/api/v1/cars` - **POST**: Enables administrators to add new car.
 Details required include the car's `name`, `description`, `color`, `features`, and `pricePerHour`.
-- Get All Cars `/api/cars` - **GET**: Allows users and administrators to retrieve a list of all available cars.
+- Get All Cars `/api/v1/cars` - **GET**: Allows users and administrators to retrieve a list of all available cars.
 This endpoint provides comprehensive details about each car.
-- Get a Car `/api/cars/:id` - **GET**: Enables users and administrators to view detailed information about a specific car identified by its Id.
+- Get a Car `/api/v1/cars/:id` - **GET**: Enables users and administrators to view detailed information about a specific car identified by its Id.
-- Update a Car `/api/cars/:id` - **PUT**: Allows administrators to update the details of an existing car, such as its description, features, or status.
+- Update a Car `/api/v1/cars/:id` - **PUT**: Allows administrators to update the details of an existing car, such as its description, features, or status.
-- Delete a Car `/api/cars/:id` - **DELETE**: Performs a soft delete of a car, making it unavailable for bookings without permanently removing it from the database.
+- Delete a Car `/api/v1/cars/:id` - **DELETE**: Performs a soft delete of a car, making it unavailable for bookings without permanently removing it from the database.
 This operation is restricted to administrators.

 ### Booking Management

-- Get All Bookings `/api/booking` - **GET**: Provides administrators with a comprehensive list of all bookings made by users.
+- Get All Bookings `/api/v1/booking` - **GET**: Provides administrators with a comprehensive list of all bookings made by users.
 This is useful for managing and monitoring booking activities.
-- Book a Car `/api/booking` - **POST**: Allows users to book a car for a specified period.
+- Book a Car `/api/v1/booking` - **POST**: Allows users to book a car for a specified period.
 The booking details include the car ID, user ID, and rental duration.
-- Get User's Bookings `/api/booking/my-bookings` - **GET**: Enables users to view their booking history, helping them keep track of their rentals.
+- Get User's Bookings `/api/v1/booking/my-bookings` - **GET**: Enables users to view their booking history, helping them keep track of their rentals.
-- Return the Car `/api/cars/return` - **PUT**: Admins can mark a car as returned once the rental period is over, making it available for future bookings.
+- Return the Car `/api/v1/cars/return` - **PUT**: Admins can mark a car as returned once the rental period is over, making it available for future bookings.
+- Get booking details after payment `/api/v1/bookings/my-bookings/:transactionId` - **GET**: Get logged in user booking after payment by transaction Id
+- Cancel a booking while booking is pending `/api/v1/bookings/my-bookings/:id` - **DELETE**: Logged in user can cancel a booking while booking is pending
+- Update a booking while booking is in pending `/api/v1/bookings/my-bookings/:id` **PATCH**: Update a booking while booking is pending
+- Approve a booking `/api/v1/bookings/:id/approved` **PATCH**: Approve a booking by booking id (admin only)
+- Cancel a booking `/api/v1/bookings/:id/cancelled` **PATCH**: Cancel a booking by booking id (admin only)

+## Payments Management

+- Get all payments info `/api/v1/payments` **GET**: Get all payments (admin only)
+- Make payment `/api/v1/payments/pay` **POST**: Make payment after the car is returned
+- Get logged in user payments `/api/v1/payments/my-payments` **GET**: Get all payments for logged in user
+- Check payment confirmation `/api/v1/payments/confirmation` **POST**
+- Payment filed `/api/v1/payments/failed` **POST**
+- Payment cancelled`/api/v1/payments/cancelled` **GET**

 ### Access Control